 \paragraph{Study scale.} Each participant completed 50 randomized pairwise comparisons.
 Comparisons were balanced across method pairs to ensure each pair received approximately equal coverage.
 In total, we collected responses from 100 participants, yielding 5,000 votes.

-\subsection{UV layout}
+\subsection{UV Layout}

 We further visualize the final \emph{UV layouts} produced by each method (Fig.~\ref{fig:garment_chart}, Fig.~\ref{fig:texverse_chart}).
 Each UV island (chart) is assigned a distinct color to highlight chart count, fragmentation, and boundary regularity, while keeping the same display settings across methods.
 Compared with optimization-based baselines that often yield overly fragmented atlases (many small charts) or irregular/tortuous boundaries, our method produces fewer and more coherent islands with smoother outlines.
-This qualitative trend aligns with our quantitative metrics on chart complexity and boundary regularity, and supports the claim that MeshTailor generates layouts that are easier to pack and edit in production.
+This qualitative trend aligns with our quantitative metrics on chart complexity and boundary regularity, supporting our claim that MeshTailor layouts are easier to pack and edit in production.

-\subsection{Further analysis of coordinate-based decoding}
+\subsection{Further Analysis of Coordinate-Based Decoding}

 In the main paper, we include coordinate-based baselines (Coord-Edge/Coord-Chain) to contrast mesh-native pointer decoding with predicting seam geometry via 3D coordinates.
 Here we provide a closer look at a key failure mechanism of coordinate-based decoding: the required projection (snapping) from predicted coordinates onto the input mesh.